slyder219/GymData/README.md

         dataframe and write that as a csv use pandassql to query this new neat dataset and make visualizarions from it

+One Day:
+    make an app or web app to record this gym data